BIGJRA/BIGJRA.github.io/reborn.md

 Once you emerge, make your way back into the base and head to the back room.
 Once you do it will be time for another fight!

 Meteor Admin ZEL.
 Field: Factory Field
 - PULSE Abra, Lv.
 75, @Silk Scarf, Ability: Magic Guard, Modest Nature, IVs: 31.
-Stat Spread: 25/20/115/140/195/155.
-Typing: Psychic/Steel
     - Hyper Beam
     - Dark Pulse
     - Hyper Beam
     - Hyper Beam

 Seriously.
 Of course, when you're only fighting one Pokemon with very low HP that has to deal with recharge much of the time, it shouldn't be too hard.
-Disabling Dark pulse will let your Ghost sit there for free, Mirror Coat and Metal Burst can work great here, etc. There's lots of options for this PULSE.
+Disabling Dark pulse will let your Ghost sit there for free, Mirror Coat and Metal Burst can work great here, etc. There's lots of options for this one.

 Head all the way back to Tanzan Cove and talk to Anna inside.
 It's time for another gym battle!